R41D3R/lol-tft-bot/gym_tft/README.md

 ## Tournament
 > Agents do actions and recieve a custom reward based on how likely it is winning and other metrics.
 The Winner overrides the other agents.
 > Observation Space consist of not spatial data (can be partly represented as image) and the available action space.
+\
 **Resources**:

 ## Agent
 > A hyrachical Architecture makes modular Training possible (also enables replacement), reduces the variational state space and can adapt to macro strategies better.
 In contrast there is a alternating update needed for sub policies and the controller to prevent unforeseeable effects.
+\
 **Resources**:
 * [Reinforcement Learning Starcraft](https://arxiv.org/pdf/1809.09095.pdf#Hfootnote.1)

 ### Controller
 > Decides based on Global state which sub policy should perform the next action.
 Can decide in a set time interval or in this case lets the sub policy decide when to stop or gives steps based on the global state.
+Maybe a cap for actions is needed because of the time limit.
+\
 **Resources**: